Herbies

 Best Flavored Strains

-The best way to ensure that you have great-tasting weed is to grow naturally flavorful buds.
+The best way to ensure that you have great-tasting weed is to grow naturally flavorful buds from high-quality cannabis seeds.
 These three strains are some of the most loved and dankest strains on the market – let’s take a look.

 Pineapple Express Auto (Fast Buds)